Agamemnon's council

 - His advice is often of the "I cannot do it, you must do it" kind.
 This is because

-Nestor is an old man and has an excuse, but this is also a typical characteristic of
+Nestor is an old man and has an excuse, but it is also a frequent characteristic of heroic advice, that the one who is giving it is not the one who has to do it.

 - He is harsh.
 Not just to his enemies, but to his own: his father's name Neleus (the pitiless) is quite